ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert f'The value of pi is {pi_value:.3f}.' == 'The value of pi is 3.142.'
 ```

-Passing an integer after the ':' will cause that field to be a minimum number of characters wide.
-This is useful for making columns line up:
+Passing an integer after the `:` will cause that field to be a minimum number of characters wide.
+This is useful for making columns line up.

 ```{code-cell}
 table_data = {'Sjoerd': 4127, 'Jack': 4098, 'Dcab': 7678}